-IDEM will establish discharge effluent limitations based on the Interim Ground Water

-Quality Standards (327 IAC 2-1-7 or 327 IAC 2-1.5-9) and the requirements for an operational permit (327 IAC 3-4-3).
-Based on site-specific hydrogeologic investigation results, when situations exist where ground water and surface water bodies are hydrologically connected either by direct ground water to surface water communication due to close proximity, or due to an available transport structure (e.g., drainage tile, or a ditch), IDEM will determine permit limitations that are protective of both ground water and surface water.
+IDEM will establish discharge effluent limitations based on the Interim Ground Water bodies are hydrologically connected either by direct ground water to surface water communication due to close proximity, or due to an available transport structure (e.g., both ground water and surface water.
 The effluent limits are established as a condition of the operational permit.